 Here is some advice on what you should bring in your carry on bag:

 - Student Visitor Visa Letter

 - Travel/fight tickets * British currency/travellers cheques/bank information plus copies

-- CAS Statement - Tier 4 students only
+- CAS Statement - students visa holders only

 - ATAS Certificate (Academic Technology Approval Scheme) Certificate (if required)

 - Proof that you have money to pay your fees and support yourself – if you are an EEA national or ISEP student you will probably not need to prove this.
 Evidence of your finances (bank statement, sponsor’s letter)

 - Letter of Offer and letter confirming accepted offer of place at Ulster.

 - Documents that may be needed if you are travelling with family – birth/ marriage certificates

 - Record of travellers cheques or bank information